gytcrt/randomwalk/content/posts/cut-back-amazon-instagram-netflix-google/index.md

 ## Off Netflix

 I used to be a fan of Netflix’s shows, including *The Crown* and *Mindhunter*.
 However, due to competition between different streaming platforms and the declining quality of Netflix’s original programming, I struggled to find good shows or movies on Netflix.
-I even wrote multiple posts about this. *(TODO: link my previous post here.)*
+I even wrote multiple posts about this. *(See also: [Get out of mainstream and personalized movie recommendation](/posts/random-movie/).)*

 My household is currently subscribed to Max and Hulu (free subscription through the Spotify deal), and we are satisfied with it.
 When possible, I also prioritize theater experiences over streaming, so we have a membership at [Metrograph](https://metrograph.com/).